ronny-rentner/UltraDict/readme.md

 Lets compare a classical Python dict, UltraDict, multiprocessing.Manager and Redis.

 Note that this comparison is not a real life workload.
-It was exectured on Debian Linux 11 with Redis installed from the Debian package and with the default configuration of Redis.
+It was executed on Debian Linux 11 with Redis installed from the Debian package and with the default configuration of Redis.

 ```python